bifurcation/redistributable-jwks/draft-barnes-oauth-redistributable-jwks.md

 1. Verify the signature on the PIKA using the subject public key of the end-entity certificate

+Before using a key in a PIKA to validate a JWT, a Verifier MUST verify that the time at which the JWT was signed (e.g., as expressed by its `iat` claim) is within the signing interval for the key.
+This interval is expressed by the `iat` and `exp` fields within the key.

 # Referencing Proofs of Issuer Key Authority

 JWT issuers commonly advertise their JWK Sets using mechanisms such as OpenID